aklinker1/webext-core/docs/api/job-scheduler.md

 }
 ```

-A job that executes on a set interval, starting when the job is scheduled.
+A job that executes on a set interval, starting when the job is scheduled for the first time.

 ### Properties